-It’s 1918, and Charlotte Mason is determined to make a life for herself in czarist Russia.
+It’s 1917, and Charlotte Mason is determined to make a life for herself in czarist Russia.
 When her mother dies, Charlotte is forced to put her plans to go to medical school aside to care for her unruly siblings.
 Then a handsome new tutor arrives.
-Charlotte has high hopes that he’ll stay, freeing her up to follow her dreams of becoming a doctor in the United States.
+Charlotte has high hopes that he’ll stay, freeing her up to follow her dreams of becoming a doctor.
 But there’s more to Dmitri that meets the eye.

 Can Charlotte flee Russia, keep her siblings safe, and uncover Dmitri’s many secrets before she runs out of time?